 I'm not a betting woman (when I'm not on a cruise ship, that is), so I decided to tackle the mystery of plane ticket prices.
-Thanks to a handful of Web sites that compile data based on everything from direct bookings to historical studies of published fares, it's possible to analyze fare models and get at least a rough idea of the best and worst times to fly during the year.
+Thanks to a handful of websites that compile data based on everything from direct bookings to historical studies of published fares, it's possible to analyze fare models and get at least a rough idea of the best and worst times to fly during the year.
 Use this information to figure out when a potential flight will cost you top dollar -- and when you can fly for a song.

 The Worst Days to Fly

-Spring break peak travel dates vary by destination, but generally extend from late February through the beginning of April.
-Most colleges and universities have spring break in March or even early February, while families with school-age children have spring break around Easter, which is usually in the beginning of April.
+Note that it's not unusual to see flights departing on Christmas Day, New Year's Day and sometimes the days immediately following or preceding the holidays that are cheaper than departures a few days out, depending on how they fall during the week.
+If you're booking a holiday trip, use your booking engine's flexible dates option to see which days will save you the most money.Spring Break: Spring break peak travel dates vary by destination, but generally extend from late February through the beginning of April.
+Most colleges and universities have spring break in March or even late February, while families with school-age children vacation around Easter, which is usually in late March or early April.
 Watch out for higher fares to beach and family destinations like Florida and the Caribbean during this time.

-Summer is high season for myriad destinations and accordingly, fares are driven higher by demand.
+Summer: Summer is high season for myriad destinations and fares are accordingly driven higher by demand.
 The crest of summer travel is from Memorial Day to Labor Day, during which fares to most U.S., Canadian and European destinations are at their peak.
 Three-day weekends around summer holidays like Memorial Day or the Fourth of July are particularly expensive times to fly.

 Bottom line: You're going to pay a premium for summer travel to a whole host of places, but there are some exceptions to this rule.
-Summer is low season for U.S. mountain towns, the Caribbean, Florida, Mexico, Costa Rica, and lots of spots in the Southern Hemisphere like Australia and New Zealand.
+Summer is low season for U.S. mountain towns, the Caribbean, parts of Mexico, Costa Rica, and lots of spots in the Southern Hemisphere like Australia and New Zealand.

 The Best Days to Fly

-Speaking of seasonality, here's a hard, fast and simple rule: the best days to fly are low-season, shoulder-season or non-holiday travel dates; this will vary based on your destination, largely because of weather.
+Winter and Low Season: Speaking of seasonality, here's a hard, fast and simple rule: the best days to fly are low-season, shoulder-season or non-holiday travel dates; this will vary based on your destination, largely because of weather.
 While summer is the popular tourism season for an abundance of vacation spots, winter is a great time to seek out rock-bottom airfares.
-Look for amazingly cheap tickets to places that draw big crowds in summer, like Europe, Canada and most domestic destinations (except ski towns, Florida and Hawaii).
+Look for amazingly cheap tickets to places that draw big crowds in summer, like Europe, Canada and most U.S. destinations (except ski towns, Florida and Hawaii).
 Excluding spring break and Thanksgiving, spring and autumn are also excellent occasions to find low-priced shoulder-season fares to these destinations.

-Unless you are the amazing Zoltar, it's impossible to predict what the single cheapest day of the year to fly will be.
+Tuesdays and Wednesdays: Unless you are the amazing Zoltar, it's impossible to predict what the single cheapest day of the year to fly will be.
 Even if you could gauge data from previous years to determine which day offered the lowest prices for your particular route, there's no telling that the same pattern would happen the following year.

 How to Do Your Own Research